Imran series characters: Ali Imran

 Ali Imran is a pivotal character and gives the series its name.
 He is handsome and bright, holding M.Sc. and Ph.D. degrees from Oxford University, and has extraordinary sex appeal.
 He camouflages himself as a buffoon and never reveals his true nature.
 He often dresses eccentrically: his typical outfit is a pink coat, a light green shirt, a yellow necktie, white pants, and a purple flat hat with a red rose in it.
 Ibn-e-Safi refers to this as Imran's “Technicolor Outfit.”

 Imran is the son of Karam Rehman (Rahman Sahib), Director General of the Central Intelligence Bureau.
 He claims descent from Genghis Khan, and has Mongol ancestry.
 Imran mother's real name is never revealed, she is referred to as Amma Bi.
 Imran lives in an apartment with his two most trusted assistants: Sulaiman, the cook, and Joseph Mugunda, his bodyguard from Africa.
 He usually drives a two-seater sports car.

 Imran purposefully maintains multiple facets to his personality.
 As Ali Imran, he acts as an opportunist who may turn either a police informer or a blackmailer as the situation demands.
 He is also the chief of the Secret Services, called X-2.
 Only three other characters know his secret: Sir Sultan, Secretary of the Ministry of Internal Affairs; Black Zero, who acts as X-2 in Imran's absence; and Roshee, a long time friend and trusted partner.
-Imran also occasionally assumes the personae of the Prince of Dhump, a warlord of a fictitious state known as Dhump, and of Rana Tahavvar Al Sandooqui, a wealthy landlord and businessman.
+Imran also occasionally assumes the personae of the Prince of Dhump, a warlord of a fictitious state known as Dhump, and of Rana Tahavvar Al Sandooqui, a wealthy landlord and businessman, and Saff e Shikan, a hero to the people of Shikral.

 Early in the series Imran is portrayed as a hired agent of the Secret Service.
 Later he becomes a regular member of the agency.
 The other agents are not aware that he is their chief officer.
 As Imran, they laugh and sneer at him, but as X-2 they dread him.

 Imran learned the art of dodging bullets, called "Sing Art," from an international Chinese criminal, Sing Hee.
 Imran calls him Uncle Sing (Chcha Sing - چچا سنگ) and, in return, Sing Hee refers him as nephew.
 An old time foe who becomes enamored of him is Theresia Bumblebee of Bohemia, T3B.
-Imran has no interest in women, and appears asexual.
+Imran shows no interest in women, stating that women are not for him.
+He believes no woman would stay by his side as per his job.